robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

    Report:  /path/to/report.html
    Log:     /path/to/log.html

-Starting from Robot Framework 2.7, there is also a notification on the console whenever a top-level keyword in a test case ends.
+There is also a notification on the console whenever a top-level keyword in a test case ends.
 A green dot is used if a keyword passes and a red F if it fails.
 These markers are written to the end of line and they are overwritten by the test status when the test itself ends.